 Nicotine acts on acetylcholine (ACh) receptors in your brain.
 Stimulating and regulating the release of a host of neurotransmitters including serotonin, dopamine and norepinephrine.

-As a nootropic, we’re talking about using a nicotine lozenge or gum for cognitive enhancement.
-We are NOT talking about smoking tobacco.
+As a nootropic, we’re talking about using a nicotine lozenge or gum for cognitive function enhancement.
+I am NOT talking about smoking tobacco.

 Smoking is the cause of 5 – 6 million deaths per year.
 Affecting 18 different organs in your body.
 But it’s not the nicotine in tobacco that kills.